MEET MY CLIENT SIMON RAYBOULD!

 Nevertheless, my trusty contact list and a few more phone-calls paid off.
 Having explained my bind, and being let down, I was able to secure some ultra-exclusive access to an INCREDIBLE venue for Simon’s Shoot.

-I met John Musham when working at Colleagues on Tap in 2016.
-Having explained to him the details of my venue situation, and the type of shoot I had in mind, he simply said
+I met John Musham when co-working at the library in 2016.
+Having explained to him the details of my venue situation, and the type of shoot I had in mind, he simply said“Laura….
+Click To Tweet

 I gave Simon a rough overview of where we would be going “Libraries n books n stuff…… to your happy place”.
 His face lit up with joy when he found out that we were going to be accessing the vaults and archives behind the library secret walls.